LakshithaSamod/LakshithaSamod/README.md

 ## I'm a Student, Developer, and Learner!!

 - 👀 I’m interested in New Tech, Frontend Development, Mobile Development
+- 📚 Undergraduate, University of Moratuwa, Faculty of Information Technology
 - 🌱 I’m currently learning everything
 - 📫 Trying to imporve myself everyday
 - 🥅 2021 Goals: Contribute more to Open Source projects